mjliang/php-coding-task/README.md

 1. What does the `final` keyword mean the [DownloadLog](src/orm/DownloadLog.php) model?
 What are the implications in removing the `final` declaration?
 > Answer:
 > 1. The `DownloadLog` class can not be extended.
-> 2. The `DownloadLog` class can be extended by the sub class
+> 2. After removing the `final` keyword, the `DownloadLog` class can be extended by the sub class

 2. The current of implementation of [DownloadLog](src/orm/DownloadLog.php) contains a fatal error.
 What is it, and how would it be resolved?